-“…finance traditionally has been reliant on duplicative, error-prone manual processing - automation works to disrupt this model…”
+“…finance traditionally has been reliant on duplicative, error-prone manual processing — intelligent process automation works to disrupt this model…”

 In this report, we put the following question to the test: is process improvement in finance a worthy pursuit for our organizations?
 To prove this, we will examine how invoice automation is performing in accounts payable with a by-the-numbers cost breakdown gathered from current finance segment research.
 Then mining our findings, we will assess drivers, strategy, and benefits stemming from process improvement projects in finance, and conclude our research by discussing how to justify the cost of an AP/AR automation initiative.
 The following topics will guide discussion: